 Climbing rope is designed to support hundreds of pounds, and take a beating in challenging outdoor environments.

 For safety reasons, climbers retire their ropes long before they wear out.
 Even though it is no longer up to rock climbing specifications, it still has a lot of life left in it for less demanding applications.

 For DFD gear, we use carefully selected, synthetic ropes (9.5mm or 3/8” in diameter) to make great handles and accessory loops.

 Mountain equipment shops in Colorado are happy to give this rope to us, so they don’t have to dispose of it.
 We're happy to find another use for it!

 We buy used sails that come from sail makers and boat dealers.
 We look for older sails that show signs of wear that make them less suitable for boaters, but still have plenty of perfectly good, clean fabric.
-Serious sailors replace them every couple years, long before it wears out.
+Serious sailors replace them every couple years, long before the material wears out.

 Our sails are made from Dacron, an incredibly durable and flexible material woven from polyester fiber.
 It is designed for extreme outdoor conditions.

 Dacron is essentially plastic fiber that is difficult to recycle.
 Eventually, most of this material ends up in landfills.
 After a good cleaning, we put it back to work!

 Canvas from recycled soda bottles

 For some of our bags, DFD uses heavy canvas made from recycled green plastic bottles.